 Cheese: Pepperjack cheese adds a lot of flavor.
 If using a different cheese, I would “up” the spices and salt, and maybe add some chili flakes.

 Variations: Feel free to add browned sausage, sauteed vegetables or wilted spinach.
-If you would like to use fresh chilies ( poblano or hatch) roast them first, peel and chop- you’ll need about a cup.
+If you would like to use fresh chilies (poblano or hatch), dice and saute them, or roast, peel, and chop- you’ll need about one cup.

 Nutrition